 Welcome to the Malaria section of the Washington Travel Clinic website.
 This page contains valuable information on malaria and its prevention, and links to the CDC pages where you can learn about country-specific recommendations for prophylaxis.

-Malaria is a serious and sometimes fatal disease; that is why travelers should assess their risk for contracting malaria before visiting areas where the disease occurs.
+Malaria is a serious and sometimes fatal disease; that is why travelers should assess their risk of contracting malaria before visiting areas where the disease occurs.
 Medicines for malaria prevention are prescribed at the Washington Travel Clinic.
-Rapid testing is performed using blood from a fingerstick.
-Results are available in 15 minutes.

 Every year, millions of US residents travel to countries where malaria is present.
 About 1,500 cases of are diagnosed in the United States annually, mostly in returned travelers.

-There is currently no vaccine against malaria.
-Prevention is achieved by taking pills before, during and after the stay in the risk zone.
-Prevention involves a balance between ensuring that all people who will be at risk of infection use the appropriate prevention measures, while preventing adverse effects of those interventions among people using them unnecessarily.
+There is currently no vaccine against malaria available in the US.
+Prevention is achieved by taking pills before, during, and after the stay in the risk zone.
+Prevention involves a balance between ensuring that all people who will be at risk of infection use the appropriate preventive measures while preventing adverse effects of those interventions among people using them unnecessarily.
 An individual risk assessment should be conducted for every traveler, taking into account not only the destination country, but also the detailed itinerary, including specific cities, types of accommodation, season, and style of travel.
 In addition, conditions such as pregnancy or the presence of antimalarial drug resistance at the destination may modify the risk assessment.
 Click here to read more about risk assessment.

-Based on the risk assessment, specific prevention interventions should be used by the traveler: malaria pills; insect repellent; long-sleeved clothing; bednet; flying insect spray; and air conditioned or screened quarters.
+Based on the risk assessment, specific prevention interventions should be used by the traveler: malaria pills; insect repellent; long-sleeved clothing; bednets; flying insect spray; and air-conditioned or screened quarters.
 Click here to read more on preventing mosquito bites while traveling.